Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Score Entropy Discrete Diffusion Models

 \begin{prop}[Implicit Score Entropy] $\mathcal{L}_{\rm SE}$ is equal up to a constant independent of $\theta$ to the \textbf{implicit score entropy}

-\end{prop} We need to evaluate $s(y)$ for all $y$, which is intractable, so one must resort to sampling $y$ uniformly.
-This is analogous to the additional variance introduced by the Hutchinson trace estimator \citep{Hutchinson1989ASE} for sliced score matching \citep{Song2019SlicedSM} and, in practice, renders $\mathcal{L}_{\rm ISE}$ unsuitable for high dimensional problems.
-Therefore, we work with the score entropy variant of the more empirically practical denoising score matching loss \citep{Vincent2011ACB}: \begin{thm}[Denoising Score Entropy] Suppose $p$ is a perturbation of a base density $p_0$ and a transition kernel $p(\cdot | \cdot)$, ie $p(x) = \sum_{x_0} p(x | x_0) p_0(x_0)$ is equivalent (up to a constant independent of $\theta$) to the \textbf{denoising score entropy}
+\end{prop} Unfortunately, a Monte Carlo estimate would require sampling an $x$ and evaluating $s_\theta(y)_x$ for all other $y$.
+For high dimensions, this is intractable, which means we have to sample $y$ uniformly, but this introduces additional variance analogous to that introduced by the Hutchinson trace estimator \citep{Hutchinson1989ASE} for sliced score matching \citep{Song2019SlicedSM}.
+As a result, implicit score entropy is impractical for large-scale tasks.
+Instead, we work a denoising score matching loss \citep{Vincent2011ACB} variant of score entropy: \begin{thm}[Denoising Score Entropy] Suppose $p$ is a perturbation of a base density $p_0$ by a transition kernel $p(\cdot | \cdot)$, ie $p(x) = \sum_{x_0} p(x | x_0) p_0(x_0)$.
+The score entropy $\mathcal{L}_{\rm SE}$ is equivalent (up to a constant independent of $\theta$) to the \textbf{denoising score entropy} $\mathcal{L}_{\rm DSE}$ is